VariantSync/Vatras/src/Vatras/Framework/Composition/FeatureAlgebra.lagda.md

   ~-trans : Transitive _~_
   ~-trans (i≤j , j≤i) (j≤k , k≤j) = ≤-trans i≤j j≤k , ≤-trans k≤j j≤i

-  -- From the above we can conclude that introduction equivalence is an equivalence relation (not mentioned in the paper).
+  -- From the above we can conclude that introduction equivalence is an equivalence relation (not explicitly mentioned in the paper).
   ~-IsEquivalence : IsEquivalence _~_
   ~-IsEquivalence = record
     { refl  = ~-refl